 Tuesday, June 11, 2019

-The Culture Architect : Dr. Adam Saenz, licensed psychologist and consultant/speaker.
+The Science and Art of Emotionally-Intelligent Leadership : Dr. Adam Saenz, licensed psychologist and consultant/speaker.
 How did he go from juvenile detention to two doctorates with training at Harvard Medical School and Oxford University?
 Adam Sáenz will tell you: it was the power of a teacher.
 Dr. Saenz’ story is one the Huffington Post says, “will never fail to inspire,” a journey through profound lows and soaring highs.
 At every important juncture, there have been two common elements-lifesavers that appeared when he most needed it: education and teachers.
 Dr. Sáenz conducts workshops across the country in the areas of stress management, self-care, and the dynamics of effective relationship and team-building.
 Dr. Sáenz earned his Ph.D. in School Psychology from Texas A&M University with clinical training at Harvard Medical School.
 He completed his post doctorate in Clinical Psychology from the Alpert Medical School of Brown University.
 “You really do have a talent for speaking and connecting.
 You are easily my favorite speaker that I have seen…it’s the honesty and trust.
 Just great.”

 Wednesday, June 12, 2019